 **DO I AVOID SOLITARY CONCEIT?

 Reflecting on his own experience as a young believer, C.S.
-Lewis wrote: “When I first became a Christian, about fourteen years ago, I thought that I could do it on my own, by retiring to my rooms and reading theology, and I wouldn’t go to the churches and Gospel Halls.”
-He called this his “solitary conceit.”
-I don’t want to discourage private worship and devotion.
-After all, “it is most necessary, that every one apart, and by themselves, be given to prayer and meditation.”
-But we live an evangelical day where our piety is more shaped by individuality than community.
-All media–but I especially think audio sermons–may tempt us toward solitary conceit.
-Don’t want to go to church on Sunday morning?
-Stream a sermon!
-Perhaps we’ve been desensitized to the value of needing the preached Word in the corporate body–together “until we all attain the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ” (Ephesians 4:14).
+Lewis wrote: "When I first became a Christian, about fourteen years ago, I thought that I could do it on my own, by retiring to my rooms and reading theology, and I wouldn't go to the churches and Gospel Halls."
+He called this his "solitary conceit."
+I don't want to discourage private worship and devotion.
+After all, "it is most necessary, that every one apart, and by themselves, be given to prayer and meditation."
+But we live in an evangelical day where our piety is more shaped by individualism than community.
+All media (and maybe especially audio sermons) may tempt us toward solitary conceit.
+The consequences of that can be downright dangerous.
+In an individualistic society perhaps we've undervalued the need to meet together and as a corporate body be shaped by the ministry of the word "until we all attain the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ" (Ephesians 4:14).

 DO I CAREFULLY WATCH MY EMPHASES?

-One of the preacher’s primary tasks is to preach the “whole counsel of God” (Acts 20:27).
-Of course, that also means that all hearers are to hear the whole counsel of God.
-There’s a necessity to maintain a steady and balanced diet and if we aren’t careful a little too much of this or a little too much of that may have serious consequences on us spiritually.
-It’s easy, when we listen to more sermons online in one week then we get in a month of attending church, to focus on one or two hobby horses.
-Again, Sinclair Ferguson asks: “Am I fully aware of the emphases to which I am allowing myself to be exposed?
-Is it a ‘Christ-full’ emphasis?”
+One of the preacher's primary tasks is to preach the "whole counsel of God" (Acts 20:27).
+Nothing that he has revealed in his Word is to be kept back from public proclamation.
+Of course, wisdom is needed that in preaching the whole counsel we also commit ourselves to preaching truth in its appropriate proportions with Christ and him crucified as the centerpiece of all we say.
+If that's what preachers are to do then, logically, it also means that all hearers are to hear the whole counsel of God.
+There's a necessity placed on all of us to maintain a stead and balanced diet.
+If we're not careful a little too much of this or too little of that can spiritually affect us.
+It's easy, when we listen to more sermons online in one week then we get in a month of attending church, to focus on one or two hobby horses.
+Again, Sinclair Ferguson asks: "Am I fully aware of the emphases to which I am allowing myself to be exposed?
+Is it a 'Christ-full' emphasis?"

-This isn’t to say there aren’t benefits to listening to audio sermons.
+This isn't to say there aren't benefits to listening to audio sermons.
 There are many!
-Personally, I profit week in and week out from listening to one or two of my “favorite” preachers.
-But, as in all things, we need to weigh carefully the consequences, guard our hearts and minds, and be sure that even in our permissible private endeavors, we’re not working against the ordinary means God has given us.
+In this day in age we have more resources available to us than at any other time.
+The church (at least in America) has little to no excuse for a shallow faith and life.
+Despite what I've said here I personally profit week in and week out from listening to one or two of my "favorite" preachers (most, however, are dead).
+But, as in all things, we need to weight carefully the consequences, guard our hearts and minds, and be sure that even in our permissible private endeavors, we're not working against the means God has given to bless his people.